Qiskit/qiskit-metapackage/docs/install.rst

 .. note::

-  With the release of Qiskit 0.11, if you had previously saved your IBM Quantum credentials locally, you might need to update your IBM Quantum Experience credentials so that you can use the new IBM Quantum Experience V2.
+  With the release of Qiskit 0.11, if you had previously saved your IBM Quantum Experience credentials locally, you might need to update them so that you can use the new IBM Quantum Experience V2.
 See `Updating your IBM Quantum Experience Credentials
   <https://github.com/Qiskit/qiskit-ibmq-provider/#updating-your-ibm-q-experience-credentials>`__.